edgebitio/enclaver/docs/deploy-aws.md

 ## Run via Systemd Unit

-On the EC2 machine, add this systemd unit which runs the Enclaver tool in a container, then runs your specified enclave image:
+On the EC2 machine, add this systemd unit to `/etc/systemd/system/enclave.service` which runs the Enclaver tool in a container, then runs your specified enclave image:

 ```systemd
 [Unit]